Letterbook/FEP/fep/8b32/fep-8b32.md

 ### Proof generation

-The proof MUST be created according to the *Data Integrity* specification, section [4.1 Generate Proof](https://w3c.github.io/vc-data-integrity/#generate-proof).
+The proof MUST be created according to the *Data Integrity* specification, section [4.1 Add Proof](https://w3c.github.io/vc-data-integrity/#add-proof).

 The process of proof generation consists of the following steps: